Jamie Chung: Acting

-In 2014 Chung co-starred in Sin City: A Dame to Kill For, which was released that August.
-That October saw the release of the animated Disney film Big Hero 6, in which she provided the voice of GoGo Tomago Big Hero 6, which won the Academy Award for Best Animated Feature.
-She reprised the role in 2019's Kingdom Hearts III.
+In 2014, Chung co-starred in Sin City: A Dame to Kill For, which was released that August.
+That October saw the release of the animated Disney film Big Hero 6, in which she provided the voice of GoGo Tomago.
+Big Hero 6 won the Academy Award for Best Animated Feature.
+She reprised the role in Disney XD's 2017 series Big Hero 6: The Series and in Kingdom Hearts III (2019).

-Chung and her then-fiancé, Bryan Greenberg, co-starred together as a couple who meet in Hong Kong in the film Already Tomorrow in Hong Kong, which was released in February 2015.
+Chung and her then-fiancé, Bryan Greenberg, co-starred in the film Already Tomorrow in Hong Kong, which was released in February 2015.

 In March 2016, Chung was cast as attorney Lana Harris in the one-hour legal drama Miranda's Rights, but the series was not picked up by NBC after the pilot episode.

 Chung was cast as Blink in the Fox superhero series The Gifted, which debuted in October 2017.
 She plays a younger version of the character played by Fan Bingbing in the 2014 feature film X-Men: Days of Future Past.
-Of her character, Chung said, "Blink doesn't want to be a hero, she grew up in a world where people are bullied for being mutants" and added that she is "not at her full capacity yet".
-The following month, Big Hero 6: The Series premiered on Disney XD, on which Chung reprises the role of GoGo Tomago.

-In August 2020, Chung appeared in the HBO series Lovecraft Country, beginning in its pilot episode.
-Chung plays the recurring character Ji-Ah, a young nurse living in Daegu during the Korean War, who falls in love with the male lead, U.S. soldier Atticus Freeman (played by Jonathan Majors), but who harbors a dark secret.
-The series' sixth episode "Meet Me in Daegu", centers upon Ji-Ah, which reveals depth and complexity in the character, and garnered critical acclaim.
-According to Chung, it was her most complicated role in 10 years of working as an actress, and was the hardest to prepare for.
-Chung stated that the experience of playing Ji-Ah strengthened her confidence and inspired her to both pursue more leading roles, and to pitch her own show, which sold.
+In August 2020, Chung appeared in the HBO series Lovecraft Country.
+She plays the recurring character Ji-Ah, a young nurse living in Daegu during the Korean War who falls in love with American soldier Atticus Freeman (Jonathan Majors).
+The series' sixth episode centers on Ji-Ah and garnered critical acclaim.
+Chung stated that this was her most challenging role to date.
+She added that her experience on the series inspired her to pitch her own show, which sold.

 In 2023, Chung voiced Vax, a freedom fighter and recurring character in My Dad the Bounty Hunter.

+Chung joined the cast of the Hulu comedy series Unprisoned in its second season, which spanned eight episodes, premiering on July 17, 2024.